Janus Slashes Top Holdings

 According to a report filed yesterday by Janus Capital Management with the Securities and Exchange Commission, the Denver-based shop cut its positions in General Electric (GE) and Nokia (NOK) by 82% and 67%, respectively, during the period.
 Janus managers also sold more than half of their stake in Tyco International (TYC) and more than one third of their Pfizer (PFE) positions.

-Brian Portnoy does not own shares in any of the securities mentioned above.
+Brian Portnoy does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.